-My updated course “Managing Kubernetes Controllers and Deployments” is now available on Pluralsight here!
-If you want to learn about the course, check out the trailer here or if you want to dive right in check it out here!
-Learn how to deploy and maintain applications using Kubernetes Controllers.
-In this course you’ll learn how to select a Controller for your workload, deploy it, and maintain your container-based applications in your Kubernetes cluster.
+My updated course “Configuring and Managing Kubernetes Storage and Scheduling” is now available on Pluralsight here!
+If you want to learn about the course, check out the trailer here, or if you’re going to dive right in, check it out here!
+This course teaches you how to decouple state and configuration from your Pod’s lifecycle using persistent storage and configuration as data and how to schedule Pods to Nodes in your Kubernetes cluster.

 This blog post shows you how NTFS stores data, what the NTFS Allocation Unit means, and how SQL Server performs IOs of variable size.
 How NTFS Stores Data on Disk A Master File Table (MFT) is the data structure that describes files and directories on NTFS.
 In Figure 1, you can see an MTF record has several sections describing the metadata about the file and pointers to blocks that make up the file.

 In this post, we’re going to walk through configuring Active Directory authentication for SQL Server on Linux.
 We will start by joining the Linux server to the domain, configuring SQL Server on Linux to communicate to the domain, and then use adutil to create our AD users and set up Kerberos for SQL Server login authentication.
 Before getting started First, let’s get some environment requirements set.
 We’ll need an Active Directory domain, a Linux host to install SQL Server on, some DNS records for that host, and the DNS client on that host configured for our environment.